danielhokanson/angular-material-wrap/docs/troubleshooting.md

 2. Verify CSS class names are correct
 3. Check for CSS conflicts
 4. Ensure SCSS compilation is working
+5. Verify BEM methodology is followed correctly

+**Issue**: Component throws runtime errors

+**Solutions**:

+1. Check browser console for error messages
+2. Verify all required inputs are provided
+3. Check that all dependencies are properly injected
+4. Ensure all methods referenced in templates are implemented
+5. Check for null/undefined values

 #### Import/Export Issues